tee-jagz/code-smeller/README.md

 ![Code Smeller in Action](resources/codesmellerscreenshot.png)

 > 💡 **Tips**
+>
-> – You don’t need to manually run anything!
+> - You don’t need to manually run anything!
 Code Smeller updates in the side panel _as you write_, giving you instant insight without breaking your flow.
-> – Linting quality depends on the language extension and settings you have installed — ensure tools like ESLint or the Python extension are properly set up in your workspace.
+> - Linting quality depends on the language extension and settings you have installed.
+Ensure tools like ESLint or the Python extension are properly set up in your workspace.
-> – For deeper insights, you can trigger a Gemini-powered review anytime via the Command Palette.
+> - For deeper insights, you can trigger a Gemini-powered review anytime via the Command Palette.

 ---